ansys/pypim/README.rst

 .. note::
     The PIM API is a work in progress.
-Even though the API definition and the PyPIM client are published, the service itself is not publicly exposed yet.
+Even though the API definition and the PyPIM client are published, the service itself is not publicly exposed.

 PyPIM itself is pure Python and relies on `gRPC`_.